Farid566/getx/README.md

 ## Community channels

-GetX has a highly active and helpful community.
+Get has a highly active and helpful community.
 If you have questions, or would like any assistance regarding the use of this framework, please join our community channels, your question will be answered more quickly, and it will be the most suitable place.
-This repository is exclusive for opening issues, and requesting resources, but feel free to be part of GetX Community.
+This repository is exclusive for opening issues, and requesting resources, but feel free to be part of Get Community.

 | **Slack**                                                                                                                   | **Discord**                                                                                                                 | **Telegram**                                                                                                          |
 | :-------------------------------------------------------------------------------------------------------------------------- | :-------------------------------------------------------------------------------------------------------------------------- | :-------------------------------------------------------------------------------------------------------------------- |